krasimir/fabrico/README.md

       └ controllers
       └ views

-Then just simply execute your php file via the command line
+Navigate to your php file and then just execute it via the command line

     php install.php